-This is a book about the excessive impact money has on our lives and also how we can realign how we use money to our values.
+This is a book about the excessive impact money has on our lives and how we can realign how we use it in-tune with our values.
 She tells some interesting stories.
 I was especially moved by the stories from the Women’s Conference, including that of an Indian woman who came to tell her story of being burned by her family (an all too common practice associated with the dowry) before she died so that her life could have meaning.

 While many of these stories stem from the developing world, the messages are all the more poignant set in our society of plenty, some might say excess.
 We certainly have enough and our society would be happier and healthier if we tapped into gratitude and the power of self-sufficiency.

 Twist, L., Barker, T., & Canfield, J. (2017).
 Soul of money: reclaiming the wealth of our inner resources.
 New York: W. W. Norton.
 ISBN-13: 978-0393329506